-EC303 and PH303 Aug 2:1

-Spatial dynamic in biology
+EC303 and PH303 Aug 2:1 Spatial dynamic in biology

+Department: Centre for Ecological Science

+Course Outcomes:

 This will train students to apply ideas from nonequilibrium statistical physics and stochastic processes to Biological systems.
 The course will also train towards presentation skills as well as research skills via an independent project that students would develop.